jamonholmgren/textbox.page/README.md

 # textbox.page

+**NOTE:** this has been moved to [my personal website](https://github.com/jamonholmgren/jamon.dev/blob/main/web/static/notes.html) and is no longer maintained here.
+Go make a PR over on that repo instead if you're interested in improving it.

+---

 A simple textbox for pasting text into and editing.
 Preserves contents between page reloads and also provides some nifty stats at the bottom.

 [textbox.page](https://textbox.page)